hipe/tmx/doc_test/README.md

     high-level overview of key features.

-(but note that as we write this we are in the middle of a rewrite that is meant to make these two worlds coalesce somewhat..)
+(but note that as we write this we are in the middle of a rewrite that is meant to make these two worlds coalesce somewhat #open [#001]..)

+### approach

+sensible defaults, zero config. ("the target document is the config.")

-## a deeper understanding of the "syntax"
+## towards a deeper understanding of the translation "syntax"

-to understand how to get the subject sidesystem to do exactly what you want (to the extent that that is possible), it may be useful to understand how it parses asset documents and turns them into test documents.
+to understand how to get the subject sidesystem to do exactly what you want (to the extent that that is possible), it may be useful to understand the general pipeline described here for translating asset documents into test documents.

+### a document is broken into blocks

-at the coarsest level, the subject sidesystem parses the input (which it sees as a line stream, but which is usually a file (an "asset document")) into "blocks": comment blocks and static blocks. see [#020] "what are comment blocks?" for more on this particular part of it.
+at the coarsest level, the input (which is internally modeled as a line stream, but imagine it is is a file (i.e an "asset document")), this input line stream is broken into "blocks". each block is either a "comment block" or a "static block".

-then, we try to parse every comment block into test-related expressions by first breaking the comment block into "runs" of associated lines. there are "discussion runs" and "code runs". the former is freeform natural language, and the latter is example code that can (sometimes) be turned into tests. for more about this, see [#021] "what are runs?".

-these "runs" (that is, discussion runs in tandem with code runs) can then be turned into "items" like examples (or experimentally shared setup methods) which ultimately can contribute to producing test code. for detail on the logic behind this, see [#024] "what are items?".
+static blocks typically contain your real code and are ignored, but comment blocks are scanned for certain patterns. see [#020] "what are comment blocks?" for more on this early stage of the pipeline.

+### blocks are broken into runs

+then we break each comment block down further into groupings of associated lines we call "runs". each run is either a "discussion run" or a "code run." typically you explain something in more or less natural language in a "discussion run", and a "code run" has example code demonstrating the thing you just explained.

+the boundary between discussion run and code run is detected by matching a pattern of change in indent. this pattern is generally intuitive and easy to read and write and more or less follows the rule of thumb that increase indent by four (4) spaces will transition you from discussion run to code run; and then if you decrease the indent back to your old margin, you'll go back to a discussion run.

+(despite how simple this may sound, the inner-workings are a bit involved being that they rely on detecting what the "baseline" margin is as well as detecting when this changes, apart from detecting when the current margin has exceeded this threshold. all of this fun is the subject of [#021] "what are runs?".)

+### runs make items and other nodes

+finally, a pairing of dicsucssion run followed by code run can be translated into what we call an "item" of test paraphernalia like a test example (or maybe even a shared setup method (experimentally)). these paraphernalia are what do the actual producing of lines of test code. this (and more) is expounded upon beginning at [#003] how nodes are generated.

 but we leverage the most power from the subject sidesystem by pointing it at existing test files, which we call "synchronization"..